Si Green: Professional career

-A 6'2" guard-forward, on April 30, Green was selected by the Rochester Royals as the first overall NBA draft pick of the 1956 NBA draft over Bill Russell, the University of San Francisco star center.
+A 6 ft 2 in guard-forward, on April 30, Green was selected by the Rochester Royals as the first overall NBA draft pick of the 1956 NBA draft over Bill Russell, the University of San Francisco star center.
 The St. Louis Hawks chose Russell one spot later; the Hawks traded Russell to the Boston Celtics and the Celtics went on to win 11 of the next 13 NBA titles together.

 As a rookie in 1956–1957, Green averaged 11.5 points, 5.2 rebounds and 3.6 assists in 14 games for the Royals.
 He played for the Easton Madisons of the EPBL during the 1957–58 season and was selected to the All-EPBL First Team.
 Green missed the next NBA season due to military service with the U.S. Army.
 There, he played on a Fort Dix team with Tom Gola and Alvin Clinkscales that won the U.S. Army championship.

 On January 14, 1959, while averaging 12.5 points, 7.0 rebounds and 4.3 assists, Green was traded by the Cincinnati Royals to the St. Louis Hawks for Med Park and Jack Stephens.
 Green played four seasons for St. Louis, averaging 6.9 points and 4.4 rebounds.

 Green was traded by the St. Louis Hawks to the Chicago Packers on November 21, 1961.
 He was traded, along with Joe Graboski and Woody Sauldsberry for Barney Cable and Archie Dees.
 With Chicago in 57 games that season, he averaged 13.2 points, 5.6 rebounds and 4.5 assists.

 On October 10, 1965, Green was traded by the Baltimore Bullets to the Boston Celtics for a 1966 fifth round draft pick (John Jones was later selected).
 He averaged 3.2 points in 10 games in a reserve role for the Celtics, playing his last NBA game on November 20, 1965.
-Green then joined the New Haven Elms of the EPBA for the remainder of the season.
 With the Celtics, Green played with his fellow 1956 draft pick, Bill Russell.

-Green last played for the Wilmington Blue Bombers of the Eastern Professional Basketball League (EPBL) during the 1966–67 season.

 Overall, Green played nine seasons in the NBA league with four teams, scoring 5,039 career points and averaging 9.2 points, 4.3 rebounds and 3.3. assists in 504 career games.

+Green played for the New Haven Elms of the Eastern Professional Basketball League (EPBL) during the 1965–66 season.
+He did not report to the Elms for the 1966–67 season as they did not meet his salary demands.
+On February 10, 1967, Green was signed by the Wilmington Blue Bombers of the EPBL after they purchased his rights from the Elms.